 One of the more intriguing parts of this trip was that we noticed the desert looked a little wet.
-As it is an El Nino year, the Atacama had a little rain each day for 10 days straight.
-This is very rare, and had occurred only a few days before we arrived, which is why you could still see remnants of the rain.
+The Atacama had a little rain each day for 10 days straight.
+This is very rare and occurred only a few days before we arrived, which is why you could still see remnants of the rain.

 After seeing the old mines and workers accommodations, we went up to a look out over the Valley de la Luna to watch the sunset.
 It was a pretty nice sunset that we shared with a few hundred new friends.